5 Tips to Reduce Inflammation

 1. Eat more plant-based, whole, nutrient-dense foods.

 Crowd out the inflammatory foods we discussed above (refined sugar and flour, processed junk, animal products, etc.) by adding a variety of plant-based whole foods to your diet.
 These foods will flood your body with the vitamins, minerals, cancer-fighting phytochemicals, antioxidants and fiber it needs to recover from chronic inflammation.
 Need recipes?
 I’ve got you covered!
-Check out the KrisCarr.com recipe page, Crazy Sexy Kitchen and Crazy Sexy Juice and Smoothies.
+Check out the KrisCarr.com recipe page, Crazy Sexy Kitchen and Crazy Sexy Juice.
 Watch these videos if you’d like to see what I’m eating (morning, noon, and night) and what I’m cooking up in the kitchen — Vegan Penne a la Vodka anyone?
 Isn’t fighting chronic inflammation delicious?

 2. Focus on gut health.